If you don't find what you're looking for, please contact us.

 Yes.
 All HIPAA related updates are included in your annual subscription at no additional cost.

 No. Our software is completely cloud-based so everything is securely stored online for you.

-You will need to register each location separately under unique e-mail addresses.
+You will need to register each location separately under a unique email address.

 HIPAA compliance is very location specific.
 From a security perspective, separate office locations are considered completely different entities and require separate HIPAAMATE accounts.

 A workforce member is anyone whose conduct is under the direct control of the practice/business and their job involves the use of patient information.
 For example a provider, employee, volunteer, and spouse or family member would all be workforce members if their conduct is under the direct control of the practice and the work they perform involves patient information.

 If a contractor is with you long term, and you have direct control over his or her conduct, then they are likely a workforce member.
 However, if they are short term and do the same or similar work in other businesses, e.g., perform vacation coverage, then they are likely a business associate.